 Dimensions: 40 1/8 x 48 5/8 in.
 (101.9 x 123.5 cm)

 Accession Number: 60.30

 While an old gypsy crone tells his fortune, a naive youth is robbed by her accomplices, a subject popular among Caravaggesque painters throughout Europe in the seventeenth century.
 La Tour’s painting can be interpreted as a genre or theatrical scene, or as an allusion to the parable of the prodigal son.
-It has been variously dated from about 1620 to as late as 1639.
-The inscription includes the name of the town where La Tour lived, Lunéville in Lorraine.
+The inscription on the painting includes the name of the town where La Tour lived, Lunéville in Lorraine.